Mnickii/example-angularjs/README.md

-# informd-angularjs
+# Angularjs-example
-Angularjs implementation of a news feed
+Angularjs implementation of a CRUD todo list and notes